 Your vet will determine how your puppy has been doing through a series of thorough medical exams.
 You will also know how much your pup weighs, which paints a near-perfect health-related picture.

 Expect to answer a lot of questions too.
 ‘How has your pet been behaving?’
 ‘How well has your pup been eating and drinking?’
 ‘Have you noticed anything odd?’

 On that note, puppies will benefit from more than protection from disease once you vaccinate them.
 Most pet insurance covers have vaccination as a prerequisite for consideration.

-You and your pup will undoubtedly benefit from being wholesomely covered by insurance.
+You and your pup will undoubtedly benefit from being covered by insurance.
 It’s best to vaccinate your pet at an early age.
 Even puppy daycare services and kennel services require proof of vaccination before looking after your young one.
 Vaccinations and flea and worm treatments will therefore help you avoid inconveniences.

-Most vaccinations are administered as an injection, save for that for Kennel Cough that involves no needles.
+Most vaccinations are administered as an injection, save for Kennel Cough that involves no needles.
 The latter is an annual intra-nasal vaccine that is a squirt into the nose, giving your pet the needed local immune boost.

 The rest of the injections will be combined into one shot administered behind the neck, under the skin.
 Most puppies tolerate it rather well, with minimal side effects.

 Vaccines are genuinely a turning point in modern human medicine.
 Without them, many puppy owners would not be able to enjoy so many beautiful moments with their beloved pets.
 It would be potentially devastating to expose your precious puppy to the pathogens that lurk on the earth.

 Given the curious nature of puppies’ minds, they will explore, sniff and lick or chew various substances in their surroundings.
 It helps to protect them through vaccination before you set them loose into the world around them.